 His eyes opened.

 He blinked.
 Blinked twice, three, four times.

 Stainless steel metal walls.
 An indented grid tiled the cold, silver walls, the floor, the ceiling.
-A blinding, singular beam of fluorescent ran across the length of the ceiling.
+A blinding, singular beam of fluorescent lighting ran across the length of the ceiling.

 Eric looked up and had to squint, and shield his eyes in recoil.